frontenddogma/web-development-glossary/manuscript/p.md

 : The idea to build on and formalize existing practices.
 “Pave the cowpaths” was one of the principles applied to extend the HTML standard (“HTML5”).

 Pay-per-click
 : An Internet advertising model used to drive traffic to websites, in which an advertiser pays a publisher (typically a search engine, website owner, or a network of websites) when the ad is clicked.
 Pay-per-click is commonly associated with first-tier search engines (such as Google Ads and Bing Ads).
-With search engines, advertisers typically bid on keyword phrases relevant to their target market.
+With search engines, advertisers usually bid on keyword phrases relevant to their target market.
 In contrast, content sites commonly charge a fixed price per click rather than use a bidding system.
 PPC display advertisements, also known as banner ads, are shown on websites with related content that have agreed to show ads and are typically not pay-per-click advertising.
 Social networks such as Facebook, Twitter, LinkedIn, and Pinterest have also adopted pay-per-click as one of their advertising models.&nbsp;[†](#w-ppc)

 Payload
 : The part of transmitted data that is the actual intended message.
 Headers and metadata are sent only to enable payload delivery.
 The term is borrowed from transportation, where payload refers to the part of the load that pays for transportation.&nbsp;[†](#w-payload)